EasyCard: History

 The Taipei Smart Card Corporation was established in 2000 with a total capitalization of NT$700 million.
 Shareholders include the Taipei City Government, the Taipei Rapid Transit Corporation, banks, bus companies, and other companies.
 Promotional trials of the card began in 2001, and the card was officially released in 2002.
 In 2008, the company changed its name to the EasyCard Corporation to increase branding and visibility.

 By April 2016, the company had issued over 60 million cards.
 EasyCard transactions now account for 91% of Taipei Metro system transactions, 92% of bus transactions, and 71% of parking lot transactions.
 Daily transactions reached 3.1 million in 2009.

 Brand

 The name EasyCard was chosen in a contest where the general public was asked to propose names.
-In Mandarin Chinese the card is known as 悠遊卡 (Pinyin: Yōu-yóu Kǎ), which literally means Easy Travel Card.
 The logo, designed by Y&P Design Group, is composed of four different colored logos radiating outward, each representing something different: technology and unhindered travel, sustainable development, commitment, and efficiency.
 In 2003, the EasyCard logo won the 20th American Corporate Identity Award of Excellence.